wragge/closed-glams-covid19/index.md

 * 17 March 2020 - Suspended all programs and events and outreach.
 [More info...](https://www.mitchellshire.vic.gov.au/news/corona-service-status)

+### Monash Public Library Service

+* 17 March 2020 – Branches are open, but program has been modified and some events cancelled.
+[More info...](https://www.monlib.vic.gov.au/About-Us/News-Listing/Update-to-community-regarding-library-services)

 ### Moonee Libraries

 * 17 March 2020 - Temporary closure and program cancellations.
 [More info...](https://mvcc.vic.gov.au/play/my-experience/libraries/)